MaxTheMooshroom/MaxTheMooshroom.github.io/splice/day_0.md

 - [ ] Implement Raytracing

 ### Iteration 2
-For each API in the second iteration I will do the following:
+For each API in the second iteration I will do the following:<br>
+:black_square_button: OpenGL    :black_square_button: DirectX11    :black_square_button: Vulkan
 - [ ] Everything from iteration 1
   - [ ] Improvements.
 - [ ] Implement Pathtracing